NorthCoastChurch/IT-Policy/Policy-6-Employee-Owned-Device-Acceptable-Use-and-Security-BYOD.md

 - Laptops.
 Notebooks, and hybrid devices
 - Tablets
 - Mobile/cellular phones including smartphones
-- Any non-North Coast Church owned mobile device capable of storing corporate data and connecting to an unmanaged network
+- Any non-North Coast Church owned mobile device capable of storing corporate data and connecting to an unmanaged network or managed devices

-Refer to the Company and Personally Owned Mobile Device Procedure.

 This policy addresses a range of threats to, or related to, the use of North Coast Church data: